 In addition to the tax benefits, an UPREIT transaction has these potential benefits, to name a few:

 - Diversification: While a 1031 exchange requires you to purchase a new property, an UPREIT transaction gives you an interest in an entire portfolio of properties.
 In other words, the value and expenses of your investment will no longer depend on just one property.

 - Liquidity: Real estate isn’t a liquid asset.
 However, you can convert partnership units to REIT shares, which you can then sell or convert into cash (Remember, doing so can create a taxable gain.)
 This flexibility can be a huge benefit.

 - Steady income: Income from one rental property can vary significantly with vacancies and maintenance expenses.
 REITs can provide more predictable income distributions.

 - Hands-off investing: After disposing of an investment property through an UPREIT transaction, you won’t have to worry about property management anymore.

-An UPREIT transaction can be a great option if you own investment properties that would produce substantial capital gains if sold, and if you want to take advantage of the benefits listed here.
+A UPREIT security loan can be a great option if you own investment properties that would produce substantial capital gains if sold, and if you want to take advantage of the benefits listed here.